 - 2 garlic cloves- minced.

-- Add the tomato sauce, the okra, salt and pepper and stir to combine.
-Cover and let it cook.
+- Stir in the okra, salt and pepper .
+Adjust seasoning then cover and let it cook.

 - When it is almost done, after 35-40 minutes, add the cooked beef.
 Let it simmer for another 10 minutes.